aws-solutions/content-localization-on-aws/README.md

 ```

 ### Deleting Content Localization S3 buckets
-AWS Content Analysis creates two S3 buckets that are not automatically deleted.
+AWS Content Localization creates two S3 buckets that are not automatically deleted.
 To delete these buckets, use the steps below.

 1. Sign in to the Amazon S3 console.
 2. Select the `Dataplane` bucket.